UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 #### Special support for SafeHandle arrays
-The built-in marshalling does NOT support arrays of SafeHandles as in parameters (retaining ownwerhsip [By conts ref semantics]) so that is provided as extensions in the `Ubiquity.NET.InteropHelpers.RefHandleMarshaller` class.
+The built-in marshalling does NOT support arrays of SafeHandles as in parameters (retaining ownwerhsip [By const ref semantics]) so that is provided as extensions in the `Ubiquity.NET.InteropHelpers.RefHandleMarshaller` class.

 ## Explicit types